 4. Attach the zipper foot and sew along the top, you should be sewing all three layers.
 Make sure you backstitch at the beginning and the end!

-5. Take the piece of cotton fabric and fold it over on top of itself right sides together and place the edge that was not sewn and pin it to the side of the zipper that was not sewn.
+5. Take the piece of cotton fabric and fold it over on top of itself right sides together.
+Place the edge that was not sewn and pin it to the side of the zipper that was not sewn.

-6. Take the piece of pul fabric and fold it over on top of itself the wrong side together (shiny side together).
-Place the edge that was not sewn and pin it to the side of the zipper that was not sewn (same thing that you did with the cotton fabric).
+6. Take the piece of PUL fabric and fold it over on top of itself the wrong side together (shiny side together).
+Place the edge that was not sewn and pin it to the side of the zipper that was not sewn (the same thing that you did with the cotton fabric).

 7. Sew along where you pinned, you should be sewing all three layers.